Plumsail/forms-docs/Public/embed/editor-x.rst

 Embed Plumsail web form on an Editor X website
 ==========================================================

+.. note:: If you're using classic Wix.com platform, we have :doc:`an instruction for Wix <./wix>` as well

 You can add a custom Plumsail web form to an Editor X site in just a couple of easy steps with the help of our Widget:

 #. | Login to your |Editor X| account